science-digital/simple-job-events-demo/docs/LATENCY_METRICS.md

 - tokens-per-second throughput
 - recent SSE chunk listing with receive timestamps

+## Warm-up and cold starts

+Container cold starts can dominate `Submit -> Executing` on the first request after a period of inactivity.
+The warm-up mode (`mode: "warm"`) sends a no-op job that primes the container without running a real chat completion.
+The chat UI includes a **Warm Up** button, and the benchmark script (`scripts/benchmark-ttft.mjs`) sends a warm-up job by default before collecting measurements (disable with `--no-warmup`).

+When interpreting metrics, keep in mind whether the measurement was taken on a cold or warm container.

 ## Practical interpretation

 If `Submit -> Job Created` is high, investigate create-job API/network/auth path.